codeimpossible/codeimpossible.github.com/_posts/2012-04-16-NodeJS-on-Windows-Part-2-using-the-Jade-ViewEngine.md

 ## When we last left our nifty little NodeJS app it was spitting out "Hello World!" like a champ, let's see what other tricks we can teach it.

-[Our node app that we created in part one][1]  is writing out our header &quot;Hello World!&quot; really well.
+[Our node app that we created in part one][1]  is writing out our header "Hello World!" really well.
 But that&#39;s not really that cool.
 Plus, it doesn&#39;t scale.
 If we wanted to output more HTML we would find the current solution to be a giant pain in the ass.

 It would be nice if we could use a templating engine to render HTML for us...